Amsmoox/simplecms/GRAPHQL.md

 The handlers are defined in `actions/graphql.go` and registered in `actions/app.go`.

+**Note:** CSRF protection is disabled for these endpoints to allow the GraphQL Playground to work correctly.
+In a production environment, you should consider implementing an alternative security approach such as:
+- Token-based authentication
+- GraphQL-specific authentication middleware
+- Origin/Referer checking

 ## Database Integration

 To use your Buffalo database models with GraphQL: